 4.2.
 The defined parameters

 The second block is different for every rule.
 The following image shows a widely-used type of rule (DB2 Tablespaces).
 Using check boxes you can determine which individual parameters the rule should define.
 As described earlier, Checkmk ascertains, separately for each individual parameter, which rules will set the parameters.
 The rule in the image simply deactivates the verification of autoextend, and leaves all other settings unaffected.

 Some rule sets define no parameters, rather they only decide which hosts are in and which are not.
 An example is the Hosts to be monitored rule set with which you can remove some hosts completely from the monitoring.
 The parameter area then looks like this:

 In the third block, Conditions, you can define for which hosts or services the rules should apply.
 Here there are four different conditions, all of which must be met in order for the rule to be applied.
-The conditions are quasi-logically AND-linked:
+The conditions are therefore logically AND-linked:

 With the Folder condition you define that the rule only applies to hosts in this folder – or subfolder.
 If the setting is Main Directory, this condition is applicable to all hosts.
 As described above, the folders have an effect on the rule’s sequence.
 Rules in lower folders always have priority over higher ones.

 Host tags restrict rules to hosts according to whether they have – or do not have – specific host tags.
 Here AND-links are also always used.
 Every other host tag condition in a rule reduces the number of hosts affected by the rule.

-If you wish to make a rule applicable for two possible values for a tag, (for example, Criticality as well as Productive system and Business critical), you can't do this with a single rule.
+If you wish to make a rule applicable for two possible values for a tag, (for example, Criticality as well as Productive system and Business critical), you cannot do this with a single rule.
 You will require a copy of the rule for every variable.
 Sometimes a negation can also help here.
 You can also define that a tag is not present as a condition (e.g., not test system).
 The so-called auxiliary tags are another possibility.